 If the adjuster has not gotten their own insured’s side of the story, the case can be stalled in most cases, or you may get a lowball offer.
 Exceptions would be if the insured is in jail and arrested for drunk driving, the adjuster may proceed with the case.
 Getting a drunk driving accident lawyer is recommended, though.

-Hopefully, you will have “full coverage” on your auto policy, and a review of your policy to determine your coverage should be a step you would consider when the adjuster will not return your telephone calls.
+Hopefully, you will have “full coverage” on your Texas auto policy, and a review of your policy to determine your coverage should be a step you would consider when the adjuster does not return your telephone calls.

 If you have Personal Injury Protection (PIP) under your own automobile insurance policy, that will help you with medical bills and lost wages up to the amount of the policy limit.
 That protection should cover not only yourself but your passengers as well.